 Good morning everyone.
-I'm here with another practice report from Kansas City Chiefs
+I'm here with another practice report from Kansas City Chiefs training camp.

 Yesterday's practice was a good one.
 Not too hot and some competitive team action.
 The best part of these practices, and arguably the only area where you can get actual insight, is the team portion stuff, going 11-on-11 or even 7-on-7.
 These practices are "no contact" but that's a relative term when you're dealing with guys this size.

 You can find the practice report after the jump.
 I'll be in the comments if you have any questions.

 No Justin Houston at Saturday's practice and we're not really sure why.
 Romeo Crennel will be speaking today which is the first time he'll have been asked about it.
 Jacques Reeves was also missing, but Crennel already talked about his absence for personal issues.

 Hilarious fan watching Dontari Poe run drills.
 Every time Poe would hit the sled, or any other simple drill, the fan would yell "Hit it Poe!" and "Yeah, Poe, get it baby!"
 We talkin' bout practice?

 Here's a video shot by a fan out there that shows the drill they're running in the picture above.